sandhyadev01/Hackathon2024_IndiaSA/README.md

-# iReach - Leads?
+# mReach - Leads?
 In it to win it!

-Try out the app here: [iReach](https://ireach-dodfh.mongodbstitch.com/)
+Try out the app here: [mReach](https://iReach-dodfh.mongodbstitch.com/)
 \
 \
 Okay!
 Ritchie is giving a hint!\